codestates-seb/seb42_main_016/README.md

 <br>

+---
 ## 라이센스

 MIT License

-Copyright (c) 2023 SangYoon Lee, SooHyun Shin, ChangHa Kim, JeongIn Cho, YoungJun Eom
+Copyright (c) 2023 SangYoon,Lee / SooHyun,Shin / ChangHa,Kim / JeongIn,Cho / YoungJun,Eom

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal